This song tells the story of a teenage mother from a scathing, judgmental perspective:

 He's just another burden on the welfare state

-This tells the story of a teenage mother.
-It was based on a 1969 song by Lloyd Charmer called "Birth Control."
-The specials keyboardist Jerry Dammers sped up the tempo and updated the words.
+It's based on a 1969 song by Lloyd Charmer called "Birth Control."
+The Specials' keyboardist Jerry Dammers sped up the tempo and updated the words.

-This was the title track to the group's live EP The Special A.K.A.
+This is the title track to the group's live EP The Special A.K.A.
 Live.
-The album was all Ska covers, and became only the second EP to top the UK charts (The first was Demis Roussos' The Roussos Phenomenon in 1976).
+The album is all ska covers and became only the second EP to top the UK albums chart (The first was Demis Roussos' The Roussos Phenomenon in 1976).